rust-lang/blog.rust-lang.org/posts/2021-05-07-caught-red-handed.md

 note: the compiler unexpectedly panicked. this is a bug.
 ```

 This internal-consistency check, as stated in the diagnostic, yields an "Internal Compiler Error" (or ICE).
 In other words, it represents a bug in the internals of the Rust compiler itself.
-In *this* case, though, the ICE is revealing a bug that 1.) is very likely to predate the 1.52.0 release and 2.) could result in miscompilation if it had not been caught by `verify-ich`.
+In *this* case, though, the ICE is revealing a bug that 1.) predates the 1.52.0 release and 2.) could result in miscompilation if it had not been caught by `verify-ich`.

 In other words: If you are seeing the above Internal Compiler Error, you may be tempted to respond by reverting to the 1.51 release.
-I want to stress that a downgrade is *not* the best response to this problem.
+It is important to note that a downgrade is *not* the best response to this problem.

 This post is going to: